Shreey001/Shreey001/README.md

 </p>

 <p align="center">
   ⚡ <em>"Code is like humor.
-When you have to explain it, it's bad." - Cory House</em> ⚡
+When you have to explain it, it's bad."</em> ⚡
 </p>